-Children's play equipment including swing sets, jungle gyms, trampolines, sand boxes and similar type equipment are joyous additions to a home.
+Children's play equipment, including swing sets, jungle gyms, trampolines, sand boxes, and similar type equipment, are joyous additions to a home.
 Respect for neighbors and the aesthetic quality of the Community must, however, be given due consideration.
-Such equipment may be placed on lots if screened from view from the street and from neighboring views and placed in such a manner so as not to constitute a nuisance to adjoining homeowners.
-Sheds, playhouses, or other similar free standing structures are not permitted upon lots.
+Such equipment may be placed on lots if screened from view from the street and from neighboring views and placed in such a manner as not to constitute a nuisance to adjoining homeowners.
+Sheds, playhouses, treehouses, or other similar free-standing structures are not permitted on lots.
 Special considerations must be given for lots abutting the golf course where approval may not be possible given screening limitations.

 Play equipment should be proportionately sized in comparison with the dimension of the yard so as not to eliminate a significant portion of yard space.
 Residents are encouraged to install equipment within a mulch bed.
-Two acre lots may have more flexibility in size and placement of equipment due to the greater proportion of land, the proximity to other homes, streetscape and golf course and a better ability to adequately landscape screen the equipment from view.
+Two-acre lots may have more flexibility in size and placement of equipment due to the greater proportion of land, the proximity to other homes, streetscape, and golf course, and a better ability to adequately landscape screen the equipment from view.

 The Modifications Committee prefers that play equipment be constructed predominantly of wood and left to weather naturally.
 Bright colors sometimes used for sliding boards and canvas awnings are not allowed for play equipment where visible to the street or adjoining neighbors.
-All accessories such as slides, swings, awnings, etc. must be hunter green.
+All accessories such as slides, swings, awnings, etc., must be hunter green.

 Play equipment will only be permitted in the rear yard where it will not be visible from the street.
 Side or front yard locations are not permitted.

-Non-permanent play equipment should be located in rear yards and be removed from the lot when not in use. (see "Seasonal Decorations and Other Temporary Equipment").
+Non-permanent play equipment should be located in rear yards and be removed from the lot when not in use.
+(See "Seasonal Decorations and Other Temporary Equipment").

-Screening of the equipment should be accomplished by evergreens to insure year-round protection.
-Consideration should be taken to insure screening from visibility by cars driving either way on the street(s) adjacent to the home.
-Screening plant material should be of a height great enough to conceal the majority of the play equipment, if not at the time of planting, then within no longer than 24 months from the date of planting by reasonable estimations of plant growth given type of evergreen and soil and climatic conditions prevalent at Avenel.
+Screening of the equipment should be accomplished by evergreens to ensure year-round protection.
+Consideration should be taken to ensure screening from visibility by cars driving either way on the street(s) adjacent to the home.
+Screening plant material should be of a height great enough to conceal the majority of the play equipment, if not at the time of planting, then within no longer than 24 months from the date of planting by reasonable estimations of plant growth given the type of evergreen and soil and climatic conditions prevalent at Avenel.

 The subject of basketball equipment is addressed in a previous section of this manual.

-All homeowners desiring to install any children's play equipment, including basketball equipment and screening, must make application and be granted formal approval prior to installation.
+All homeowners desiring to install any children's permanent play equipment, including permanent basketball equipment and related landscape screening, must apply and be granted formal approval prior to installation.
+Portable type basketball equipment, which is not solidly installed into the ground, is considered temporary and should be removed from the premises when no longer in use.

 - 1. A completed ACA Modification Application form; - 2.
-A detailed drawing or catalog sheet which shows the play equipment including dimensions and color;
+A detailed drawing or catalog sheet which shows the play equipment, including dimensions and color;

-- 3. A to-scale plan, plat or house location survey showing the location of the play equipment, the existing home, all other lot improvements and distance from property lines; - 4.
+- 3. A to-scale plan, plat, or house location survey showing the location of the play equipment, the existing home, all other lot improvements, and distance from property lines; - 4.
 A landscape plan showing evergreen plantings to be installed for the purpose of screening or softening the view of the play equipment.
-Plans must indicate plant species, quantities, sizes and locations. - 5.
+Plans must indicate plant species, quantities, sizes, and locations. - 5.
 Location of play equipment should be marked with flags for on-site inspection by the Modifications Committee prior to installation.